Obstacker/juice-docs-v2/docs/user/legal/Resources/nv-una.md

 ## Service Provider

-**(a) Appointment and Compensation of Service Provider.
+(a) Appointment and Compensation of Service Provider.
 Treasury shall have the right to appoint a Service Provider to perform administrative services, responsibilities, and duties to carry on the DAO's operations, including maintenance of the Dapp and underlying smart contracts.
-Treasury shall have the right to provide the Service Provider with reasonable compensation.**
+Treasury shall have the right to provide the Service Provider with reasonable compensation.s

 (b) Limitation of Liability.
 Notwithstanding anything contained in this Agreement to the contrary, any Service Provider of Treasury shall not be liable for any error of judgment, mistake of law, or for any loss suffered by the DAO, its Members, Persons affiliated with the DAO or its Members, or third parties in connection with the matters to which this Agreement relates or for any services provided by the Service Provider, except for a loss resulting from the Service Provider's willful misfeasance, gross negligence, or reckless disregard in the performance of its duties under this Agreement.
 Furthermore, the Service Provider shall not be liable for: (i) any action taken or omitted in accordance with or in reliance upon written or oral instructions, advice, data, documents, or information (without investigation or verification) received by the Service Provider from any Person; (ii) any liability arising from the transfer or use of any Governance Rights or Tokens, including with respect to matters arising under applicable laws or private rights of action; or (iii) any action taken or omitted by the DAO, its Members, any affiliated Persons of the DAO or its Members, or any third party.